Earn your 80G tax benefit, while changing a life along the way

 • You will be asked for a few personal details such as name, email id, phone number and certain NGOs might as for PAN card details as well for tax purposes.

-• Choose from the methods of payment – most online donation portals will accept debit and credit cards, net banking, UPI and e-wallets – and complete the payment.
+• Choose from the methods of payment – most online donation portals will accept debit and credit cards, net banking, UPI, and e-wallets – and complete the payment.

 • As soon as your payment is processed, you will receive a receipt or donation certificate, which is what will be needed at the time of filing your tax returns.